Skip to main content

 Real-Time Channels

-Functions can manage gated channels (channels with : in the name) using the built-in HTTP methods:
+Functions can manage private channels (channels with : in the name) using the built-in HTTP methods:

-// Add client to a gated channel with send permission
+// Add client to a private channel with send permission

 readOnly: false // Client can send messages